 Each brand of the Triaz Group has its own Textile Sourcing Department.
 Triaz works mainly with agents or intermediaries.
 New agents/intermediaries are selected by the Sourcing Department in cooperation with the Sustainability Department.
 The factories are then selected by the agents/intermediaries according to Triaz specifications.
 Changes of factories have to be discussed with Triaz.

-The central criteria when choosing a new supplier are: commitment to ecological and social specifications and to the FWF Code of Labour Practice, availability of required technologies/ machines, capability of the supplier to produce the product, quality standards, capacity for the forecasted quantities, ability to fulfil benchmarks and deadlines, and target prices.
-Prices are discussed individually with the suppliers.
+The central criteria when choosing a new supplier are: commitment to ecological and social specifications and to the FWF Code of Labour Practice.
 New Suppliers must commit themselves to the specifications and sign them.
 At the conclusion of each contract the supplier has to sign three forms: the purchasing conditions, product specifications (article pass) and the FWF requirements (questionnaire).